Teaching Children Bicycle Safety

 The bike should fit your child at their current age.
 The child shouldn’t “grow into it.”

 Make sure the type of bike matches your child’s abilities.
 For instance, gears and shifting can be confusing for a young child.
-Start your child with a one-speed and work up.
+Start your child with a 1-speed and work up.

 Keep the bicycle in good repair.
 Inspect it often.
 Things to check include the brakes, the tire pressure, and the tightness of the chain.